MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/hyper-v-server/processor-performance.md

 ## Background activity

 Minimizing the background activity in idle VMs releases CPU cycles that other VMs use.
 Windows guests typically use less than one percent of a CPU when they're idle.
-The following links provide best practices to minimize background CPU usage of a VM:
+The following are best practices to minimize background CPU usage of a VM:

 - Install the latest version of the VM integration services.